U.S. judge in Flynn case retires, joining wave of jurists allowing Biden to name successors

 “He made his point,” Morrison said.
 “He is guided by the law, but there are times when he thinks the law needs to be moved in one direction or another — and he’ll say so.”

-The case brought the judge nationwide notoriety, for better and worse.
+The case brought the judge nationwide notoriety, for better and for worse.
 Sullivan, who is Black, received hundreds of calls, emails and letters, most of them threatening or hostile and many laced with race-based profanities.
 The U.S. Marshals Service increased its protection for the court after a New York man accused of leaving a death threat in a voice mail to Sullivan’s office was arrested.

-But Sullivan’s most virulent critics likely discounted that he began his career as an appointee of Republican presidents Ronald Reagan and George H.W.
-Bush to Washington’s local trial and appeals court — and that his most lasting legal legacy may be the pursuit of government misconduct in the bungled ethics prosecution of former Republican senator Ted K. Stevens of Alaska.
+But Sullivan’s most virulent critics probably discounted that he began his career as an appointee of Republican presidents Ronald Reagan and George H.W.
+Bush to Washington’s local trial and appeals court — and that his most lasting legal legacy may be the pursuit of government misconduct in the bungled ethics prosecution of former Republican senator Ted Stevens of Alaska.

+Sullivan presided over four federal cases brought against the U.S. Postal Service in the run-up to the November 2020 election.
+He took on the roll of an independent monitor of the mail service, holding daily status hearings on poor service performance and ordering remedies that election administration experts say preserved the franchise for millions of Americans who cast mail ballots.

-The son of a police officer, Sullivan before Flynn’s case was perhaps best known in the legal community for his dogged support of the Brady rule, named for the Supreme Court ruling that requires prosecutors to turn over to defendants helpful, or exculpatory, evidence.
+Before Flynn’s case, Sullivan, the son of a police officer, was perhaps best known in the legal community for his dogged support of the Brady rule, named for the Supreme Court ruling that requires prosecutors to turn over to defendants helpful, or exculpatory, evidence.

 In 2009, the Justice Department asked Sullivan to dismiss a jury’s guilty verdict against Stevens for campaign finance violations because of government misconduct.
 Sullivan ordered a special prosecutor to investigate why FBI agents and prosecutors had improperly withheld that key witnesses had given differing accounts.